Nauman-S/cloud_computing/README.md

 ```

 ## Features
-- ✅ Smart Search using keyword and LLM-based semantic matching for more precise results
+- ✅ Smart Search using keyword and LLM-based semantic matching for precise results
-- ✅ Interactive Analytics Dashboard for insights discovery and competitive analysis,
+- ✅ Interactive Analytics Dashboard for insights discovery and competitive analysis
-- ✅ Real-Time Alerts to notify users for relevant new fillings.
+- ✅ Real-Time Customizable Alerts to get notified of new filings

 ## Architecture Diagram